Quantitative proteomics

-Quantitative proteomics is an analytical chemistry technique for determining the amount of proteins in a sample.
-The methods for protein identification are identical to those used in general (i.e. qualitative) proteomics, but include quantification as an additional dimension.
+Quantitative proteomics is an analytical chemistry technique for determining the amount of various proteins, including cofactors, in a sample.
+The methods for protein identification and separation are identical to those used in general qualitative proteomics, but include quantification as an additional dimension.
 Rather than just providing lists of proteins identified in a certain sample, quantitative proteomics yields information about the physiological differences between two biological samples.
 For example, this approach can be used to compare samples from healthy and diseased patients.
 Quantitative proteomics is mainly performed by two-dimensional gel electrophoresis (2-DE), preparative native PAGE, or mass spectrometry (MS).
-However, a recent developed method of quantitative dot blot (QDB) analysis is able to measure both the absolute and relative quantity of an individual proteins in the sample in high throughput format, thus open a new direction for proteomic research.
-In contrast to 2-DE, which requires MS for the downstream protein identification, MS technology can identify and quantify the changes.
+However, a recent developed method of quantitative dot blot (QDB) analysis is able to measure both the absolute and relative quantity of individual proteins in the sample in high throughput format, thus, open a new direction for proteomic research.
+In contrast to 2-DE, which requires MS for the downstream protein identification, MS technology can identify and quantify the structural changes and physiological functions.